 You might also wish to make a sauce for your stir-fry.
 The classic, unbeatable choice is a basic peanut sauce made from coconut milk, peanut butter, garlic, and ginger.
-But you’ve got plenty of other choices—here are some ideas to get started:
+And here are some other ideas for delicious sauces:

 - Lemon juice and garlic

 - Vegan teriyaki sauce

 - Maple syrup with ginger

 Make your sauce before you begin chopping vegetables, so it’ll be ready to go the moment your stir-fry is finished.